 Many employees of private sector companies in Canada are now required to undergo security screenings including mandatory electronic fingerprints because their company is participating in contracts for the Government of Canada or foreign governments.
-Security screening is important so that the Government of Canada can be sure that sensitive information like military plans or financial records of Canadian citizens are protected.
+Security screening is important so that the Government of Canada can be sure that sensitive information like military plans or financial records of Canadian citizens is protected.

 The Contract Security Program is a program operated by Public Services and Procurement Canada (PSPC), an office of the Canadian Federal Government.
 This is the government organization that processes most security screenings for private sector contractors, regardless of the Department that the contract is with.
 Other federal ministries and departments may process security screenings for contractors as well, in which case your electronic fingerprint results will have to go to them, instead.